SL3P1/esx-drugs-gathering/README.md

 Players can harvest plants in designated zones and collect corresponding items.

-## Tracking Downloads

-You can track how many people download this script by publishing release versions:

-- Upload a packaged ZIP file in the **Releases** section of this repository.
-- GitHub provides download counts for each release asset.
-- Check **Insights → Traffic** for repository visit and clone stats.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.